-Chairman Frank, Ranking Member Bachus, and members of the Committee, I appreciate the opportunity to testify in support of the Overdraft Protection Act of 2009, H.R.
-3904, on behalf of the Consumer Federation of America1, as well as Consumer Action,2 Consumers Union,3 USPIRG,4 National Association of Consumer Advocates,5 and the National Consumer Law Center (on behalf of its low income clients).6
+Chairman Dodd, Ranking Member Shelby, and members of the Committee, I appreciate the opportunity to testify in support of the FAIR Overdraft Coverage Act, S. 1799, on behalf of the Consumer Federation of America, as well as Consumer Action, Consumers Union, USPIRG, National Association of Consumer Advocates, and the National Consumer Law Center (on behalf of its low income clients).
+We also commend Chairman Dodd for the financial reform discussion draft he released last week, and in particular, his proposal for the creation of a Consumer Financial Protection Agency.
+This agency would not only implement the FAIR Overdraft Coverage Act, but also enforce the law and clamp down on other high cost loan abuses.
+The agency will monitor the marketplace both for evasions in current law and watch out for new products and services designed to trip and trap consumers.